 Chris Mateer is a freelance music writer living in Portland, OR.
-He is the founder and writer of the Uprooted Music Revue and has been contributing regularly to No Depression.
-In addition to music writing, Chris teaches visual art and plays the mandolin, banjo, and drums.
+He is the founder and writer of the Uprooted Music Revue and is a featured contributor to No Depression.
+In addition to music writing, Chris teaches visual art and plays the drums and some mandolin.

 As a player and music writer, Chris is always excited to share and learn more.
 He believes a community thrives on participation and enthusiasm, and he's thrilled to contribute.

 You can read his posts here on No Depression and on Uprooted Music Revue at http://www.uprootedmusicrevue.com/.
 To follow Chris and UMR more closely, sign up on UMR's Facebook page and subscribe to UMR's twitter feed.